ethereum/consensus-specs/specs/bellatrix/beacon-chain.md

-# The Merge -- The Beacon Chain
+# Bellatrix -- The Beacon Chain

 **Notice**: This document is a work-in-progress for researchers and implementers.